Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Waterford recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Waterford has seen approximately 16 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Over the past five financial years, from FY-21 to FY-25, around 82 homes were approved, with an additional 4 approved so far in FY-26.
-On average, 2.6 people have moved to the area per new home constructed over these five years, indicating strong demand that supports property values.
+AreaSearch analysis of ABS building approval numbers indicates Waterford has seen around 16 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25, approximately 82 homes were approved, with an additional four approved so far in FY-26.
+On average, 2.6 people moved to the area per new home constructed during this period, suggesting strong demand that supports property values.

-New homes are being built at an average expected construction cost of $825,000, reflecting a developer focus on the premium segment with upmarket properties.
-This year, there have been $25.1 million in commercial approvals, suggesting balanced commercial development activity.
+New homes are being built at an average expected construction cost of $825,000, indicating a focus on the premium segment with upmarket properties.
+This year has seen $25.1 million in commercial approvals, suggesting balanced commercial development activity.
 Compared to Greater Perth, Waterford maintains similar construction rates per person, preserving market equilibrium consistent with surrounding areas.

-New building activity comprises 94.0% detached houses and 6.0% medium and high-density housing, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 320 people per dwelling approval, Waterford shows a developing market.
-Population forecasts indicate Waterford will gain 606 residents by 2041, according to the latest AreaSearch quarterly estimate.
-Building activity is keeping pace with growth projections, though buyers may experience increased competition as the population grows.
+The area's building activity shows 94.0% detached houses and 6.0% medium and high-density housing, sustaining its suburban identity with a concentration of family homes suited to buyers seeking space.
+With around 320 people per dwelling approval, Waterford indicates a developing market.
+Population forecasts suggest Waterford will gain 601 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Building activity is keeping pace with growth projections, though increased competition among buyers may be expected as the population grows.

 Frequently Asked Questions - Development